Tuesday, 17 December 2019

 KALYANA MAHAL

-This kalyana mahal is the architectural treasure of this place and is the most conspicuous and attractive monument.
-The mahal consists of a large square court surrounded by rooms for the ladies of the Nayaka and in the middle of the rooms rises a square tower of seven storeys with a pyramidal roof .
-The plan of each storey is the same and consists of a single room of about 8 feet square, surrounded by a veranda built on arches from which very narrow and steep stairway leads both upwards and downwards.
-Father Pigmenta a Portuguese traveler, recorded that the Queen’s residence was called as Kalyana Mahal and it was a 7 floors structure surrounded by houses tenanted solely by women and most of the buildings inside the fort Rajagiri were destroyed by Mughals.
-The interesting feature in the building is a number of earthenware pipes leading even to the upper story through which water supplied from Chakraikulam.
+This Kalyana mahal is the architectural treasure of this place and is the most conspicuous and attractive monument.
+The mahal consists of a large square court surrounded by rooms for the ladies of the Nayaka and in the middle of the rooms rises a square tower of seven stories with a pyramidal roof.
+The plan of each story is the same and consists of a single room of about 8 feet square, surrounded by a veranda built on arches from which a very narrow and steep stairway leads both upwards and downwards.
+Father Pigmenta a Portuguese traveler, recorded that the Queen’s residence was called Kalyana Mahal and it was a 7 floors structure surrounded by houses tenanted solely by women and most of the buildings inside the fort Rajagiri were destroyed by Mughals.
+The interesting feature in the building is many earthenware pipes leading even to the upper story through which water is supplied from Chakraikulam.

 GYMNASIUM

-It is a long hall in east-west direction constructed out of granite stone.
-It has vaulted roof surrounded by brick border like design.
+It is a long hall in an east-west direction constructed out of granite stone.
+It has a vaulted roof surrounded by a brick border-like design.
 The two flights of steps on either side of the entrance, leading to the platform above., might have been constructed in latter period as one of the stone blocks has the sculpture of female placed wrongly ( horizontal position ) instead of straight position.
-The size of this structure is 26 metre x 9 metre.
-It has thick walls measuring 1.20 metre.
+The size of this structure is 26 meters x 9 meters.
+It has thick walls measuring 1.20 meters.

 ELEPHANT TANK

-It is located to the east of Gymnasium.
+It is located to the east of the Gymnasium.
 It has stone steps on all sides and is surrounded by a cloister mandapa.
-It has a big arched entrance on it’s southwest corner.
-It is believed that elephants took bath in this tank.
-Architecturally this tank may be dateable to Nayaka Period.
+It has a big arched entrance on its southwest corner.
+It is believed that elephants took a bath in this tank.
+Architecturally this tank may be dateable to the Nayaka Period.

 HORSE STABLE

 This is an Indo-Islamic structure having 110 cells to accommodate horses.
 The structure is built of brick and lime mortar having an arched entrance for every cell.
 This horse stable might have been used for keeping the horses of royal members of the palace.
-Horse stable was an important aspect during Mughal period.
+The horse stable was an important aspect during the Mughal period.
 The Mughals gave care and importance to their horses and they imported good horses from other countries.
-To maintain the horses in healthy condition horse stables were constructed in elaborate manner.
-The rulers of Vijayanagara, Nayaks and Maratha used the mandapa near the Gymnasium as horse and elephant stable.
+To maintain the horses in healthy condition horse stables were constructed elaborately.
+The rulers of Vijayanagara, Nayaks, and Maratha used the mandapa near the Gymnasium as a horse and elephant stable.

 GRANARY

 The Granary was built by Krishnappa Nayaka and is the biggest granary of this Gingee fort.
 The storing capacity of this Granary is 150000 Kalam of grains.
-The outer wall of the granary is built of granite stones and is positioned in to four rooms having vaulted roof.
-The centre room is a long hall having three flights of steps leading to north, south and west sides connecting to other three long rooms.
+The outer wall of the granary is built of granite stones and is positioned in four rooms having vaulted roofs.
+The center room is a long hall having three flights of steps leading to the north, south, and west sides connecting to the other three long rooms.
 Two rooms on either side of the main room face east-west direction and the third one is in north-south direction.
-There are two flights of steps leading to terrace of the granary.
-The size of the granary is 32 metre x 29 metre.
+There are two flights of steps leading to the terrace of the granary.
+The size of the granary is 32 meters x 29 meters.

 VENKATRAMANA TEMPLE

 Venkatramana Temple was built by Muthiyalu Nayaka ( 1540- 1550 CE ).
-The temple is facing east with a 7 tier Rajagopuram with a Deepa sthambam.
-The Temple complex consists of Sanctum sanctorum, ardha mandapa, a mukha mandapa surrounded with prakara.
-There are mandapas out side the temple and inside the temple.
+The temple faces east with a 7-tier Rajagopuram with a Deepasthambam.
+The Temple complex consists of a Sanctum sanctorum, ardha mandapa, and a mukha mandapa surrounded by prakara.
+There are mandapas outside the temple and inside the temple.
 The Utsava mandapa, Kalyana mandapa are inside the temple.
 The temple was elaborately constructed and pillars are carved with floral designs and sculptures depicting the Vishnu mythology.
 Some of them are Lakshmi Narasimha, Anjaneya etc,.
-The inner entrance walls of the Rajagopuram has various sculptures like Gajalakshmi, Brahma, Vishnu, Lord Shiva worshiped by the devotees and saints.
-Churning of milk ocean, Lord Shiva with Parvati sitting kailash worshiped by Devotees and saints, Dasavathara scene, Ranganatha, Venugopala etc,.
+The inner entrance walls of the Rajagopuram have various sculptures like Gajalakshmi, Brahma, Vishnu, and Lord Shiva worshiped by the devotees and saints.
+Churning of the milk ocean, Lord Shiva with Parvati sitting Kailash worshiped by Devotees and saints, Dasavathara scene, Ranganatha, Venugopala etc,.
 When the ASI took over there was no deity inside the temple.
-An inscription found on the wall of this temple record the grant given by Achuta Vijaya Ramachandra Nayaka.
+An inscription found on the wall of this temple records the grant given by Achuta Vijaya Ramachandra Nayaka.
 The temple was known as Thiruvenkatamudaiyaan.
 Some of the monolithic Pillars were taken away from this temple to Pondicherry / Puducherry during French occupation.
-The same pillars are installed around the Dupleix statue, the Governor at Pondicherry in 1761 CE.
+The same pillars are installed around the Dupleix statue, of the Governor at Pondicherry in 1761 CE.

 ANJANEYAR TEMPLE